 SEER Inquiry System - View

-Source 1: Heme & Lymph Neo Manual & DB
+Source 1: Heme & Lymph Manual & DB

-MACS is not reportable as a neoplam unless it is specifically stated to be a result of a mast cell proliferative disorder which we do report.
+Mast Cell Activation Syndrome (MCAS) is not a reportable neoplasm unless it is specifically stated to be a result of a mast cell proliferative disorder that is reportable.

-We consulted with our expert pathologist on this issue.
-MACS is a relatively new term used for conditions in which patients experience the symptoms of mast cell mediators in the absence of an increase/proliferation of mast cells.
+Per our expert pathologist, MCAS is a relatively new term used for conditions in which patients experience the symptoms of mast cell mediators in the absence of an increase/proliferation of mast cells.
 The diagnosis of this group of disorders is based in part on a complex of symptoms and on the demonstration of no increase in mast cells.
 Some of these diseases are difficult to separate from mastocytosis (which is reportable).
 Currently, this group of disorders is not considered part of the systemic mastocytosis/mast cell leukemia/mast cell sarcoma spectrum.